IGNF/odeon/docs/train.rst

   is used as learning rate scheduler with mode='min', factor=0.5, patience=10, min_lr=1e-7, cooldown=4`.

 * ``continue_training (boolean, optional)``:
   Parameter to resume a training from a former trained model.
-A training could be resume from a checkpoint file or from a .pth file.
-If the parameter is set to true, the model to resume will be search at the path: output_folder/model_filename.
-The type of the model file will be automatically detected and if the file is of type ".pth" other files (optimizer and history) could be passed (by putting thoses files at the same location output_folder) to resume more precisely a training, by default False.
+A training could only be resume from a checkpoint file (and not from a .pth file).
+If the parameter is set to true, the model to resume will be search at the defaut checkpoint save path "odeon_{monitor}_ckpt" .by default False.

+* ``export_checkpoint (Union[str, List[str]], optional)``:
+  Additional format to export saved checkpoint.
+Mainly useful for backward compatibility with previous version of odeon and "pth" model format.

 * ``val_check_interval (float, optional)``:
   How often to check the validation set.
 Pass a float in the range [0.0, 1.0] to check after a fraction of